mattvenn/wokwi-verilog-gds-test/README.md

 |1         |1   |1   |1   |〰〰〰〰〰〰〰 🚣🐺🐐🥬🎉|✔️       |✔️        |✔️     |✔️   |

+> **Note**
+> This is still work in progress.
+Stay tuned for the follow-up.
+> To be continued...

+## Limitiations of the implementation

+* **No limit checking**: It's only logic so far.
+Still, there's no limit checking mechanism that prohibits that more than two objects cross the river at the same time (which of one must be the 🚣).
+* **No sync or coupling:** There's also no mechanism that automatically synchronizes a movement of the 🚣 with the movement of another object which is in the same 🛶.
+* **No history:** The player must play fair and restart the game (move all objects to the left river bank) when they have lost the game and not keep on moving switches when they have actually lost.

 # Status/TODOs

 I am a bit late to the party.
 I've started to think about the design on August, 31st - and submission deadline is already one day later on September, 1st.